 Across school we use a consistent approach to assessment, using a range of methods.
-During lessons teachers will use AFL ( Assessment for learning) strategies to assess the children's knowledge and understanding.
+During lessons, teachers will use AFL (Assessment for learning) strategies to assess the children's knowledge and understanding.
 This will then allow the teacher to judge where the class and each child's next step will be.
-Throughout the school year, we have carry out assessment weeks where children complete a Maths, Science and SPaG assessment, followed by a piece of assessed writing.
+Throughout the school year, we carry out assessment weeks where children complete a Maths, Science and SPaG assessment, followed by a piece of assessed writing.
 The teacher will then assess the children taking into account the assessment papers and what the child is like in class.
-During Year 2 the children sit the statutory assessment, these being the SATs exams.
+During Year 2, the children sit the statutory assessment, these being the SATs exams.

 National Curriculum Objectives:

 What do the children in our class have to say?